telerik/maui-docs/controls/entry/overview.md

 * [Various styling options]({%slug entry-styling%})&mdash;For applying corner radius, clear button color, placeholder color and more.

+* Different Keyboard types like chat, numeric, email, and more.

 ## Next steps

 - [Getting Started with Telerik UI for .NET MAUI Entry]({% slug entry-getting-started%})